dmachkar/dishankDevendra_machkar_RTL/README.md

 The core has a reference clk which is used along with prescale input to determine the baud rate for the UART Tx/Rx transmissions.
 All other operations are done with respect to the clk signal but the transmission is to be done with the prescale dependent baud rate.
 The transmission and receiving of both protocols should follow their defined protocol start/stop conditions with respect to the timing.

+---

+Sample solution:

+The easiest fix will be the prescale_reg assignment which can easily be debugged and are operator errors.
+When debugging for the data transfer, the engineer will get sign filled data bits when the datareg would be starting with bit 1. while data with data bit starting with 0 will be filled with 0, not generating an error and transferring correctly.
+Seeing this issue, the engineer will just change the sign filling arithmatic bit shift operator (>>>) to a logical bit shift (>>) operator fixing the error.
+The issue induced by the bit_cnt variable being assigned the DATA_WIDTH value will generate improper data packets.
+When observing the waveform and the spec the engineer might implement a flag variable to gate the calculation and change the internal  if else case dependent on bit_cnt:
+    if(bit_cnt > 1) begin ... & bit_cnt == 1 ...
+    to
+    if(bit_cnt > 0) begin ... &  bit_cnt == 0 ...
+the flag logic is used for differentiating if the start condition is encountered.

+'fixed_uart_tx.v' has all the code changes in the file.

+---